 If you keep treating the symptoms of, “My battery isn’t lasting,” but don’t figure out WHY it’s not lasting, you’ll continue to have the same problems on every battery you own.

 At Texas Motive Solutions, we don’t believe in simply treating symptoms.
-Instead, we pride ourselves on providing customers with customized solutions and corrective actions that empower them to modify their operations so equipment failures are drastically reduced or eliminated in the future.
+Instead, we pride ourselves on providing customers with customized solutions and corrective actions that empower them to modify their operations so equipment failures and the need for forklift battery repair are drastically reduced or eliminated in the future.